exercism/factor/docs/INSTALLATION.md

 Download a binary for your platform from <http://factorcode.org>, and run the installer.

-These binaries and sources are typically a few months behind `git`, so if you want the latest bugfixes and features (dark mode UI, perhaps?) then see the "all platforms" section below, to obtain the up-to-the-minute version.
+These binaries and sources are typically a few months behind `git`, so if you want the latest bugfixes and features (dark mode UI, perhaps?) then see the "(auto)build from source" section below, to obtain the up-to-the-minute version.

 If your platform isn't listed on that page (i.e. not one of Windows, Linux or Mac) then there's no guarantee Factor will build and run for you.
 You can still try building directly from source; see below.